littlebitstudios/BattleSimulator/README.md

 ```
 The battle will play out, with characters being eliminated one by one until only one stands.
 The last one standing is the winner!

+# Looped Version
+The `BattleSimulatorLooped` folder contains a version of the software that runs in a continuous loop until you stop it with `Ctrl+C`.

+The looped version is designed to reload the character list YAML file you give it every time it loops, meaning that you can edit the file and the new roster takes effect on the next loop.
+The looped version **does not** have the ability to generate the example characters file, so either use the normal version first or copy the example from the ["Running the Program"](#running-the-program) section of the `README` here.

 # Credits
 ## This README
 **Honkai: Star Rail** is a game created by miHoYo/HoYoverse/Cognosphere.
 That game and all characters from that game mentioned in this README are properties of miHoYo/HoYoverse/Cognosphere.